-To help manage your diabetes, your meals need to be:
+To help manage your diabetes:

-- Lower in fat, particularly saturated fat
+- Eat a diet lower in fat, particularly saturated fat

 - If you take insulin or diabetes tablets, you may need to have between meal snacks